Living in a freezing hole, watching for tigers that may never come

 Chris Morgan’s mustache is frozen to his face.
 He’s a tough guy, but nothing compared to the man he’s about to meet.

-Sooyong Park is a Korean filmmaker who had a singular goal: film Siberian tigers.
+Sooyong Park is a Korean filmmaker and author who had a singular goal: film Siberian tigers.
 It sounds straightforward, but had never been done before.

 These tigers are a subspecies separate from their cousins in the heat of India, Sumatra and the like.
 There are only about 500 Siberian tigers left in the wild.
 Even though they can weigh 700 pounds and measure 10 feet long, they are practically invisible and almost impossible to find.